UniPiTechnology/evok/README.md

 ## Installing EVOK on AXON PLCs

 EVOK is installed slightly differently on Axon PLCs than on Neuron PLCs.
-The Axon installation process is based entirely around premade images, all that's required is to login to the PLC via SSH and run the following commands:
+The Axon installation process is based entirely around premade packages, all that's required is to login to the PLC via SSH and run the following commands:

     sudo su
     apt-get update